richmahn/en_tn/2th/02/intro.md

 ##### "Being gathered together to be with him" #####

-Many scholars believe this passage refers to an event known as the "rapture."
-This is a time when Jesus calls those who believe in him to himself.
+This passage refers to a time when Jesus calls to himself those who have believed in him.
+Scholars differ on whether or not this refers to Christ's final glorious return.
 (See: [[rc://en/tw/dict/bible/kt/believe]])

-##### Antichrist #####
+##### Man of lawlessness #####
-Other names for the Antichrist in this chapter are the "man of lawlessness," "the lawless one," and the "son of destruction."
-During the time prophesied in this chapter, Satan will be actively at work in the world.
+This is the same as "son of destruction" and "lawless one" in this chapter.
+Paul associates him with Satan actively working in the world.
 (See: [[rc://en/tw/dict/bible/kt/antichrist]])

-#### Other possible translation difficulties in this chapter ####

 ##### Sits in the temple of God #####
-Since the temple no longer exists, it is possible this is a reference to the idea that the temple will one day be rebuilt.
+Paul could be referring to the Jerusalem temple that the Romans destroyed several years after he wrote this letter.
+Or he could be referring to a future physical temple, or to the church as the spiritual temple of God.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##